OUR STORY

 WHAT IS CULTURE FOR ONE?

 Culture for One was created in 2010, when our Founder Linn Tanzman invited Kadijah, a young woman in foster care, to a Broadway show and out for a meal, in partnership with a local foster care agency.
 The impact this event had on both Kadijah and Linn motivated Linn to expand this opportunity to many more children in New York City’s foster care system.
 That year, 2010, Culture for One served 53 children.
 Today, we serve over 2,000 of New York City’s children in foster care each year.
 We offer four programs for children living in residences and in foster homes: CULTURAL EXCURSIONS, CREATIVE ARTS WORKSHOPS, ARTS SCHOLARSHIPS, and FAMILY ARTOGETHER.
-There is no other non-profit in New York City devoted to ensuring that children in foster care have access to arts and cultural programming.
+There is no other non-profit in New York City devoted solely to ensuring that children in foster care have access to arts and cultural programming.

 WHAT IS CULTURE FOR ONE'S GOAL?